Court of Appeal of Tanzania

 Accomplice evidence, though dangerous if uncorroborated, may support murder convictions where common intention to use lethal force is proved.

-* Criminal law – Murder – Joint enterprise and common intention – Whether defendants, who armed themselves to fish illegally at a guarded dam, shared a common intention to overcome resistance and cause death or grievous harm. * Evidence – Accomplice evidence – Caution in acting on uncorroborated accomplice testimony and requirement (or lack) of corroboration by independent witness. * Proof of presence and identity – sufficiency of independent witness evidence to identify third accused.
+• Criminal law — Murder — Joint enterprise and common intention — Whether defendants, who armed themselves to fish illegally at a guarded dam, shared a common intention to overcome resistance and cause death or grievous harm

 16 May 1991

-A statutory blanket prohibition on bail was invalid for lacking constitutionally required procedural safeguards and being overbroad.
+A statutory automatic ban on bail was struck down as overbroad and lacking constitutionally required procedural safeguards.

 16 May 1991